Democratic Front (Montenegro): History

-Catch-all alliance (2012-2015)
+Catch-all alliance (2012–2015)

 Miodrag Lekić led the alliance's list in the parliamentary election of October 2012.
 Lekić ran in the 2013 presidential election, supported by both his Democratic Front and the Socialist People's Party.
 According to the electoral committee's report, he was narrowly defeated by incumbent Filip Vujanović of the ruling DPS.
 However, many independent observers insisted that Vujanović's victory came about as the result of a massive electoral fraud.

 In March 2015, Lekić split from the alliance due to internal disagreements, having decided to form a new centre-right, moderate and pro-EU political party, DEMOS.

-Shift to the right (2015-present)
+Shift to the right (2015–present)

-After Lekić departing from the alliance, the Democratic Front significantly changed its public appearance and radicalized its rhetoric and ideology.
+After Lekić departed from the alliance, the Democratic Front significantly changed its public appearance and its rhetoric and ideology became more radicalized.
 At the 2016 parliamentary election, DF came second, behind ruling DPS, with 20.32% of the vote with 18 seats won, remaining in opposition.
 On 9 May 2019, members of alliance leadership Andrija Mandić and Milan Knežević, along with 12 another people found guilty by the Higher Court in Montenegro for the "plotting to commit terrorist acts and undermine the constitutional order of Montenegro on the day of 2016 parliamentary election."